 In 1982 Janette relocated to the California Central Coast and became a General Contractor and Real Estate Broker.
 She designed, built and sold spec houses in San Louis Obispo and later in Escondido.
 Wearing three hats, taking the entrepreneurial risk, she found challenging and fun.
 Janette served on the City of Escondido, Task Force on Development Choices.

 During the real estate down turn in early 1990 Janette moved to Laguna Beach.
 She started another craft business making mostly leather goods.
 She sold this business and retired at the end of the decade.

 In 2003 Janette spent four months with a group of ten Coast-walkers hiking the 1200 miles of California coastline, from the Oregon State line to the Mexican border.
 She recalled the beauty of Humboldt County when making the decision to move to Arcata in Spring 2007.

 Before leaving Southern California Janette curated a show at the Laguna Art Museum for Architect J. Lamont Langworthy.
 It showcased the thirty much loved, unique homes he designed and built on steep hillsides during the 1960's.

-2007 to present (except time in India), member of City of Arcata, Historic and Design Review Commission.
+2007 to 2013 (except time in India), member of City of Arcata, Historic and Design Review Commission.